BrunoFBatista25/BrunoFBatista25/README.md

 ---

-## 🔧 What I'm Building
+## 🔧 Current Focus

-- **Embedded systems** projects using Rust and C/C++
-- **Pentest** tools and security scripts with Python
+- Embedded systems development with **C/C++ and Rust**
-- Industrial automation simulations and PLC logic
+- Automation and PLC logic simulations
+- Python tooling for automation and security
-- Web applications with **Django** for monitoring and integration
+- Industrial monitoring and integration systems
 - Experiments connecting software with real or simulated hardware

-**Long-term goal:** Build intelligent, secure systems that bridge the digital and physical worlds.

 ---

-## ⚡ Philosophy
-> "Machines take me by surprise with great frequency."
-> — Alan Turing
+## 🎯 Professional Goal

+Build intelligent, reliable, and secure systems that bridge the **digital and physical worlds**, contributing to the evolution of Industry 4.0 and industrial cybersecurity.

 ---

+## 📫 Connect

 <div align="center">
   <a href="mailto:your.email@example.com">📧 Email</a> •